loudenvier/imgsizer/README.md

 # imgsizer
 Image (re)Sizer is a multiplatform .NET application to resize/shrink image files, either inplace or to a destination directory (preserving folder structure).
 It aims to be very vast and to keep as much image quality as possible.
-To that end it uses the amazing [MagicScaller](https://github.com/saucecontrol/PhotoSauce) high-performance, high-quality image processing pipeline for .NET library.
+To that end it uses the amazing [MagicScaller](https://github.com/saucecontrol/PhotoSauce) high-performance, high-quality image processing pipeline library for .NET.

 ## Usage